How Intimacy Issues Can Lead to Addiction—and What to Do About It

 One intense fear and form of anxiety that can cause people to develop mental illnesses is the fear of intimacy.
 People that fear intimacy don’t necessarily fear intimacy itself, but the possible negative outcomes of intimacy.
 For example, many people that suffer from a fear of intimacy are afraid of getting hurt by someone that they allowed themselves to get close to.
 Thus, out of fear, many people with intimacy issues avoid getting close to others altogether.

 This is not a good solution to their issues, though, as avoiding intimacy causes people to feel lonely.
 It also causes people to not have as much support in their lives as they could.
 Thus, many people with intimacy issues struggle emotionally and mentally through life, which is the reason why many of them may develop mental health disorders that then lead to substance use.
+Those who turn to pills to cope may eventually need prescription drug addiction treatment to recover fully.

 Four Dimensions of Intimacy